epfl-si/PhDAssess.ops/HOWTO.md

         ./phdsible --dev -t quay

-- Delete the Zeebe Statefulsets
+- Delete the Zeebe Statefulsets and wait for the pods to be terminated

         oc delete statefulsets zeebe-0 zeebe-1 zeebe-2